About the Series

 HHS T-MSIS Analytic Files

-All analysis in Follow the Billions is based on the Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files, accessed through the CMS Integrated Data Repository (IDR).
+All analysis in Free Speech Data is based on the Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files, accessed through the CMS Integrated Data Repository (IDR).
 The dataset spans January 2018 through December 2024 and contains approximately 227 million aggregated records covering claims, providers, beneficiaries, and procedure codes.

 227M